-Enterprise Zones create jobs and boost businesses in 24 areas across England that provide tax breaks and Government support.
-They are great places to do business for both new and expanding firms, benefiting from government backing.
+Enterprise Zones are designated areas across England that provide tax breaks and Government support.
+They are great places to do business especially for both new and expanding firms.

-Established in 2012, Enterprise Zones are at the heart of the government’s long term economic plan, supporting businesses to grow.
-Since their start in April 2012 they have laid down the foundations for success for 540 businesses, attracting over £2.2 billion pounds of private sector investment, building world class business facilities and transport links and attracting nearly 24,000 jobs (find more information about this data here).
+Established in 2012, Enterprise Zones are at the heart of the Government’s long-term economic plan, supporting businesses to grow.
+Since starting in April 2012 they have laid down the foundations for success for 635 businesses, attracting over £2.4 billion pounds of private sector investment, building world class business facilities and transport links and attracting nearly 24,000 jobs (find more information about this data here).
 The success of the programme led to more Enterprise Zones being announced in the Autumn Statement in 2015 and in the March Budget.
 Up to 48 Enterprise Zones are currently planned to be in place by the beginning of April 2017.

 What benefits do Enterprise Zones offer businesses?

-Businesses basing themselves on Enterprise Zones can access a number of benefits:
+Businesses that locate on an Enterprise Zone can access a number of benefits:

 - Up to 100% business rate discount worth up to £275,000 per business over a 5-year period